 A broken stick is an extremely rare event, at least if that stick is a Dita!
 Chipped paint is a cosmetic issue and does not affect the play of the stick at all.
-Paint can be chipped as a result of hacking or hitting anything but a field hockey ball (this includes goalposts).
+Paint can be chipped as a result of hacking or hitting anything but a field hockey ball (this includes other sticks and goalposts).
 Only play with an outdoor stick on turf or grass.
-Playing on dirt, in the street, on tracks, or any other abrasive surface will destroy your stick.
+Playing on dirt, in the street, or any other abrasive surface will destroy your stick.

 Maintenace for exposed fibers: